Respond to a triggered honeytoken

 - Action performed (

-Publicly exposed: events triggered by GitGuardian Monitoring of public GitHub, which indicates that the honeytoken itself has been leaked and is publicly exposed on GitHub.
+GitGuardian Public Monitoring IP: the event originates from an IP address used by GitGuardian to monitor public GitHub.
+This indicates that the honeytoken itself has been leaked and is publicly exposed on GitHub.

 Resetting and revoking a honeytoken archives all the associated events.
 The archived events remain present, but they are hidden/greyed out.
 Use the status filter in the Events section to see them.